atom/github/docs/how-we-work.md

    * A specification of when the feature will be considered "done";
    * Unresolved questions or possible follow-on work;
    * A sequence of discrete phases that can be used to realize the full feature;
-   * The acceptance criteria for the RFC itself, as chosen by your current understanding of its scope and impact.
-Some options you may use here include _(a)_ you're satisfied with its state; _(b)_ the pull request has collected a predetermined number of :+1: votes from core team members; or _(c)_ unanimous :+1: votes from the full core team.
-2. @-mention @simurai on the open pull request for design input.
+1. @-mention @simurai on the open pull request for design input.
 Begin hashing out mock-ups, look and feel, specific user interaction details, and decide on a high-level direction for the feature.
-3. The RFC's author is responsible for recognizing when its acceptance criteria have been met and merging its pull request. :rainbow: _Our intent here is to give the feature's advocate the ability to cut [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) short and accept responsibility for guiding it forward._
+1. Feature development may begin at any point after the RFC pull request has been opened.
-4. Work on the RFC's implementation is performed in one or more pull requests.
+1. Work on the RFC's implementation is performed in one or more pull requests.
+Try to break out work into smaller pull requests as much as possible to ship incremental changes.
 Remember to add each pull request to the current sprint project.
    * Consider gating your work behind a feature flag or a configuration option.
    * Write tests for your new work.
    * Optionally [request reviewers](#how-we-review) if you want feedback.
 Ping @simurai for ongoing UI/UX considerations if appropriate.
    * Merge your pull request yourself when CI is green and any reviewers you have requested have approved the PR.
    * As the design evolves and opinions change, modify the existing RFC to stay accurate.
-5. When the feature is complete, update the RFC to a "completed" state.
+1. When the feature is complete, update the RFC to a "completed" state and merge it.
+For any outstanding work that didn't get implemented, open issues or start new RFCs.

 ### Expansions or retractions of package scope